nsrau/azure-docs.it-it/includes/virtual-machines-common-prepay-reserved-vm-instances.md

 ms.author: banders
 ms.service: virtual-machines-windows
 ms.topic: include
-ms.date: 08/29/2019
+ms.date: 11/21/2019
-ms.openlocfilehash: 29cf947d1e9d26460dc34a6417e76b68bb75e9dc
+ms.openlocfilehash: f583796fc353852ef3898e28fa96524e08cfb4ad
-ms.sourcegitcommit: ae8b23ab3488a2bbbf4c7ad49e285352f2d67a68
+ms.sourcegitcommit: dd0304e3a17ab36e02cf9148d5fe22deaac18118
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 11/13/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "74005471"
+ms.locfileid: "74414574"
 ---
-Quando si esegue il commit in un'istanza di VM riservata di Azure, è possibile risparmiare denaro.
+When you commit to an Azure reserved VM instance you can save money.
 Lo sconto della prenotazione si applica automaticamente alle macchine virtuali in esecuzione corrispondenti all'ambito di prenotazione e agli attributi.
-Non è necessario assegnare una prenotazione a una macchina virtuale per ottenere gli sconti.
-Un acquisto di istanze riservate copre solo la parte di calcolo dell'utilizzo della VM.
-Per le macchine virtuali Windows, il contatore utilizzo è suddiviso in due contatori distinti. È disponibile un contatore di calcolo, che corrisponde al contatore Linux e a un contatore IP di Windows.
-Gli addebiti visualizzati quando si effettua l'acquisto sono solo per i costi di calcolo.
-Gli addebiti non includono i costi del software Windows.
-Per altre informazioni sui costi del software, vedere [costi software non inclusi nelle istanze di VM riservate di Azure](../articles/billing/billing-reserved-instance-windows-software-costs.md).
+You don't need to assign a reservation to a virtual machine to get the discounts.
+A reserved instance purchase covers only the compute part of your VM usage.
+For Windows VMs, the usage meter is split into two separate meters.
+There's a compute meter, which is same as the Linux meter, and a Windows IP meter.
+The charges that you see when you make the purchase are only for the compute costs.
+Charges don't include Windows software costs.
+For more information about software costs, see [Software costs not included with Azure Reserved VM Instances](../articles/billing/billing-reserved-instance-windows-software-costs.md).

 ## <a name="determine-the-right-vm-size-before-you-buy"></a>Determinare le dimensioni corrette delle macchine virtuali prima dell'acquisto

-Prima di acquistare una prenotazione, è necessario determinare le dimensioni della macchina virtuale necessaria.
-Le sezioni seguenti consentono di determinare le dimensioni appropriate per la macchina virtuale.
+Before you buy a reservation, you should determine the size of the VM that you need.
+The following sections will help you determine the right VM size.

-### <a name="use-reservation-recommendations"></a>USA consigli sulla prenotazione
+### <a name="use-reservation-recommendations"></a>Use reservation recommendations

-È possibile usare le raccomandazioni di prenotazione per determinare le prenotazioni da acquistare.
+You can use reservation recommendations to help determine the reservations you should purchase.

-- I consigli di acquisto e la quantità consigliata vengono visualizzati quando si acquista un'istanza riservata della macchina virtuale nell'portale di Azure.
+- Purchase recommendations and recommended quantity are show when you purchase a VM reserved instance in the Azure portal.
-- Azure Advisor fornisce consigli di acquisto per le singole sottoscrizioni.
+- Azure Advisor provides purchase recommendations for individual subscriptions.
-- È possibile usare le API per ottenere raccomandazioni di acquisto sia per l'ambito condiviso sia per l'ambito di una singola sottoscrizione.
-Per altre informazioni, vedere [API di raccomandazione per l'acquisto di istanze riservate per i clienti aziendali](/rest/api/billing/enterprise/billing-enterprise-api-reserved-instance-recommendation).
+- You can use the APIs to get purchase recommendations for both shared scope and single subscription scope.
+For more information, see [Reserved instance purchase recommendation APIs for enterprise customers](/rest/api/billing/enterprise/billing-enterprise-api-reserved-instance-recommendation).
-- Per i clienti Enterprise Agreement (EA) e Microsoft Customer Agreement (MCA), i consigli di acquisto per gli ambiti di abbonamento condiviso e singolo sono disponibili con il [pacchetto di contenuto Informazioni dettagliate sul consumo di Azure Power bi](/power-bi/service-connect-to-azure-consumption-insights).
+- For Enterprise Agreement (EA) and Microsoft Customer Agreement (MCA) customers, purchase recommendations for shared and single subscription scopes are available with the [Azure Consumption Insights Power BI content pack](/power-bi/service-connect-to-azure-consumption-insights).

 ### <a name="services-that-get-vm-reservation-discounts"></a>Servizi che ottengono sconti per la prenotazione di macchine virtuali